-More than two hundred stitches later, my wound was closed, and I was lying comfortably in a hospital bed, dressed, warm, and snug.
+Over two hundred stitches later, my wound was closed, and I was lying comfortably in a hospital bed, dressed, warm, and snug.
 It was a pleasant change from the cold steel of the autopsy table I’d been on only a short time before.

 Imagine my wife’s surprise when she got a telephone call from the hospital informing her that her dead husband had returned from the grave.

 Her joy and happiness were short-lived once the investigations into my firm began and my dark secrets began spilling out.
 It didn’t take long afterwards for her to begin to despise me, and I can’t say that I blame her.
-I had been living a façade for years and all of my wrongdoings had finally caught up to me.
+I had been living a facade for years and all of my wrongdoings had finally caught up to me.

-My wife knew when to bail from a sinking ship, and she did exactly that by filing for a divorce, walking out on me, and taking our two children with her, refusing to be caught up in the crimes that I’d committed or facing social embarrassment once the repossessions and seizures commenced.
+My wife knew when to bail from a sinking ship, and she did exactly that by filing for a divorce, walking out on me, and taking our two children with her, refusing to be caught up in the crimes that I’d committed or facing social embarrassment once the repossessions and seizures begun.

-From what I’ve been told, she married Rodney, and her and the kids moved into his mansion with him and are supposedly quite happy.
+From what I’ve been told, she married Rodney, and she and the kids moved into his mansion with him and are supposedly quite happy.
 She hasn’t visited me since my incarceration, nor allowed the kids to come see me, so I can only believe what I’m told.

-As for me, I am where I should be, where I belong, and I blame no one but myself.
+I am where I should be, where I belong, and I blame no one but myself.

 And the most important thing of all is that I’m alive.